nightsea-eu/atheneia/foundational/q-gsp/README.md

 ---

-## 🧪 Initial Functional Prototype
+## 🧪 Initial Delivery Scope

-This repository currently hosts the first modular release, which includes:
+This repository will host the first modular delivery of the tool upon funding and development.
+The planned scope includes:

 - Basic UI for 1–3 qubit circuits
 - Rule-based prediction engine